TERMS AND CONDITIONS OF SALE

 8.2 Force majeure

-Neither Party to this agreement shall be liable for any delay or failure to perform any of its obligations under this agreement if such delay or failure is the direct or indirect result of a force majeure event, including, without limitation: the occurrence of a natural disaster, earthquake, storm, fire, flood, conflict, war, attack, vandalism, imperative injunction from the public authorities (prohibition of imports, embargo, containment or other measures taken in the event of an epidemic or other health crisis), operating accidents, machinery breakdown, explosion, etc., total or partial strike at the Seller’s premises or cases of force majeure impacting subcontractors, service providers, carriers, post offices, public services.
-Each Party will notify the other Party, without delay, of the occurrence of a force majeure event of which they are aware and which, in their opinion, is likely to affect the performance of their contractual obligations.
+None of the Parties to this agreement shall be held liable for its delay or failure to perform any of its obligations under the agreement if such delay or failure is the direct or indirect effect of an event of force majeure, such as, but not limited to: the occurrence of a natural disaster, earthquake, storm, fire, flood, conflict, war, attack, vandalism, imperative injunction by public authorities (import ban, embargo, confinement or other measure taken in the event of an epidemic or other health crisis), operating accident, machinery breakdown, explosion, etc., total or partial strike by the Seller or force majeure affecting subcontractors, service providers, carriers, postal services, public utilities.
+Each Party shall inform the other Party, without delay, of the occurrence of any case of force majeure of which it is aware and which, in its opinion, is likely to affect the performance of its contractual obligations.

 9. Payments

-The payment of the Seller’s invoices as a subcontractor may under no circumstances be subordinated to the prior payment of the Buyer’s own performance by the general contractor or its own customer.
+Payment of the Seller’s invoices as a subcontractor may under no circumstances be made subject to prior payment of the Buyer’s own work services by the project owner or its own customer.

-Unless otherwise agreed in the quote or the Special Conditions, the deadline for payment of the Seller’s invoices is thirty days from the date of issuance of the invoice.
-The contractually agreed-upon payment dates cannot be challenged unilaterally by the Buyer under any pretext whatsoever, including in the event of a dispute.
-Advance payments are made without any discount, unless otherwise agreed.
+Unless otherwise agreed in the quotation or Special Terms and Conditions, the Seller’s invoices are payable within thirty days of the invoice date.
+Contractually agreed payment dates may not be unilaterally challenged by the Buyer under any pretext whatsoever, including in the event of a dispute.
+Advance payments are made without discount unless otherwise agreed.

 9.3 Late payments

-Pursuant to Section L 441-10 of the French Commercial Code, any late payment automatically gives rise, from the first day following the due date shown on the invoice, to: (i) late payment penalties determined by applying the refinancing rate of the European Central Bank plus ten points and (ii) a fixed indemnity for recovery costs, in the amount of 40 Euros.
-When the recovery costs incurred are higher than the amount of this fixed indemnity, the Seller is also entitled to request a justified additional indemnity.
-In addition to this penalty and these indemnities, any non-payment of an amount due will render all amounts due immediately payable, if the Seller deems it fit.
-Seller’s relying on any one of these provisions does not deprive the Seller from the right to invoke the retention of title clause set forth in Section 9.4.
+In application of Article L 441-10 of the French Commercial Code, any late payment automatically incurs, from the first day following the payment date shown on the invoice: (i) late payment penalties determined by applying the European Central Bank’s refinancing rate plus ten points, and (ii) a flat-rate indemnity for collection costs of 40 euros.
+Where the collection costs incurred exceed the amount of this flat-rate indemnity, the Seller is also entitled to claim additional justified compensation.
+In addition to these penalties and indemnities, any non-payment of a due date will, at the Seller’s discretion, result in the payment of the full amount due.
+The Vendor’s invocation of any of these provisions shall not deprive it of the right to enforce the retention of title clause stipulated in article 9.4.

 9.4 Retention of title

-If the Buyer’s financial situation deteriorates to such an extent that the performance of its contractual obligations could be impacted, even in the absence of a late payment, delivery of the Equipment and/or continuation of the Works shall only take place subject to the payment of the balance of the [price of] the order.
-In the event of late payment, sale, transfer, pledge or contribution of its business or a significant part of its assets by the Buyer, the Seller reserves the right and without formal notice (i) to declare the forfeiture of the term and all unpaid amounts immediately due and payable on any grounds whatsoever, (ii) to suspend all shipments, Works or other contractual commitments, (iii) to exercise a right of retention of title on the Equipment ordered, and any associated equipment and technical documentation, and (iv) to declare on the one hand the termination of the agreement or contract in progress and, on the other hand, retain the tools and parts in the Seller’s possession until the determination of the amount of damages compensating the Seller for its losses.
+Should the Buyer’s financial situation deteriorate to such an extent as to affect the performance of its contractual obligations, whether or not confirmed by default of payment, delivery of the Equipment and/or continuation of the Work will only take place after payment of the balance of the order.
+In the event of late payment, sale, assignment, pledging or incorporation by the Buyer of its business or of a significant part of its assets, the Seller reserves the right, without formal notice, (i) to declare the default of payment and consequently the immediate payment of the sums still due for any reason whatsoever, (ii) to suspend all shipments, Work or other contractual commitments, (iii) to exercise a right of retention on the Equipment ordered, related Equipment and technical documentation, and (iv) to terminate the agreement or contract in progress and to retain the tooling and parts held, until such time as damages have been awarded to compensate the loss suffered by the Seller.

-The Buyer shall refrain from any automatic debit or credit practice, from invoicing the Seller for any sum that has not been expressly accepted by the Seller as being its responsibility.
-The Buyer shall refrain from offsetting claims without the Seller’s express prior consent.
-Any automatic debit shall be considered as a non-payment and will give rise to the application of the provisions of Section 9.3 relating to late payment.
+The Buyer shall refrain from any practice of automatic debiting or crediting, and from invoicing the Seller for any sum not expressly accepted by the latter in respect of its liability.
+The Buyer shall refrain from offsetting receivables without the express prior consent of the Seller.
+Any automatic debit will constitute an unpaid amount and will give rise to the application of the provisions of article 9.3 concerning late payment.

-9.7 Legal guarantee of payment in the event of a subcontract
+9.7 Legal guarantee of payment in the case of a subcontracting agreement

-If this agreement is part of a chain of business contracts, it is understood that the Buyer must comply with the provisions of Law No. 75-1334 of December 31, 1975, and in particular: (i) obtain from its own customer the acceptance of the Seller and the approval of its terms of payment; and (ii) comply with the obligations under such law with regard to the provision of a guarantee or delegation of payment.
-It is also understood that in application of the case law of the Court of Cassation, the law of 1975 is a “public policy provision” applicable even in the event of delivery or establishment of the Buyer or end customer in a country other than France.
+When the agreement is part of a chain of company contracts, it is understood that the Buyer must comply with the provisions of law no. 75-1334 of December 31, 1975, and in particular: (i) obtain the Seller’s acceptance and approval of its terms of payment from its own principal; and (ii) comply with the obligations laid down by this law with regard to the provision of a guarantee or the delegation of payment.
+It is also understood that, in application of the jurisprudence of the Cour de cassation, the law of 1975 is a “loi de police” applicable even in the event of delivery or location of the Buyer or end customer in a country other than France.

 10.1 Definitions of Seller’s and Buyer’s liability.

-The Seller’s responsibility is strictly limited on the one hand to compliance with the Buyer’s requirements stipulated in the specifications and on the other hand with industry standards.
-The Buyer, acting as “principal”, as a professional in its speciality, is able to precisely specify the Equipment and/or Works based on its own industrial data.
+The Vendor’s liability is strictly limited, on the one hand, to compliance with the Purchaser’s specifications stipulated in the contract documents and, on the other hand, to the rules of his trade.
+The Buyer, acting as a “principal”, is in a position, due to its professional competence in its field, to precisely define the Equipment and/or Work according to its own industrial data.
 It is the Buyer’s responsibility to draw up specifications that correspond to its technical needs and, if necessary, to ensure that the Equipment is suitable for the intended application.
-The Buyer undertakes to communicate to its own customers any and all information useful for the operation of the Equipment and/or Works.
-The Buyer is responsible for operating the Equipment under the conditions of use provided for in the specifications and in accordance with the safety and environmental laws and regulations in force at the place of operation and in accordance with its professional standards.
+The Buyer undertakes to pass on to its own customers all information relevant to the implementation of the Equipment and/or Work.
+The Buyer is responsible for operating the Equipment under the conditions of use stipulated in the specifications, in compliance with the safety and environmental legislation in force at the place of operation, and in accordance with the best practices of his profession.

-The Seller shall not be held liable: (i) for any damages caused by materials supplied or recommended by Buyer; (ii) for any damages caused by the use of technical documents, information or data issued by or imposed by Buyer; (iii) for any damages caused by a design wholly or partially provided by Buyer; (iv) for any damages caused in whole or in part by normal wear and tear of the Equipment and/or Works, deterioration or accidents attributable to the Buyer or a third party, (v) in the event of abnormal or atypical operation or operation that does not comply with the specifications, professional standards or the recommendations of the Seller, (v) if the Buyer cannot provide proof of proper operation; or (vi) for any damages resulting from the Buyer or third parties’ wrongdoing for which the Seller has not assumed responsibility.
+The Seller’s liability is excluded: (i) for damage resulting from materials supplied or recommended by the Buyer; (ii) for damage resulting from the Buyer’s use of technical documents, information or data emanating from or imposed by the Buyer; (iii) for damage resulting from a design carried out by the Buyer, even partially ; (iv) for damage resulting in whole or in part from normal wear and tear of the Equipment and/or Work, deterioration or Accidents attributable to the Buyer or a third party; (v) in the event of abnormal or atypical operation or operation which does not comply with the specifications, rules of the art or the Seller’s recommendations; (v) if the Buyer cannot provide proof of compliant operation; or (vi) for any damage resulting from faults committed by the Buyer or third parties for which the Seller has not assumed responsibility.

-The Seller’s liability shall be limited to the direct material damage caused to the Buyer as a result of duly proven wrongdoing attributable to the Seller in the performance of the agreement.
-Under no circumstances shall the Seller be required to compensate [the Buyer] for any non-material or indirect or consequential damages such as operating loss, loss of profits, loss of data, loss of turnover, loss of orders, loss of customers, loss of opportunity, non-pecuniary damage, commercial damage or loss of earnings.
-In any event, the Seller’s civil liability, for any reason whatsoever, with the exception of bodily injury, fraud or gross negligence, may not exceed the amounts and nature of the guarantees specified on the insurance certificate issued to the Buyer.
-The Buyer agrees that its insurers will waive any recourse against the Seller and its insurers beyond the limits and under the exclusions set forth above and will hold the Seller harmless from any direct and indirect consequences of any recourse by the Buyer’s insurers against the Seller.
+The Seller’s liability shall be limited solely to direct material damage caused to the Buyer as a result of duly proven faults attributable to the Seller in the performance of the agreement.
+Under no circumstances will the Vendor be liable to compensate for immaterial or indirect damage such as operating loss, loss of profits, loss of data, loss of turnover, loss of orders, loss of clientele, loss of opportunity, moral or commercial prejudice or loss of earnings.
+In any event, the Seller’s civil liability, for all causes except bodily injury, fraud or gross negligence, shall not exceed the amounts and nature of the cover specified on the insurance certificate issued to the Buyer.
+The Buyer undertakes that its insurers will waive all recourse against the Seller and its insurers beyond the limits and under the exclusions set out above, and will indemnify the Seller for all direct and indirect consequences of recourse against the Seller by the Buyer’s insurers.

 10.4 Penalties

-In the event that penalties and indemnities have been mutually agreed by the Parties in the quote or the Special Conditions, their total amount may not exceed, in any event, 5% of the amount of the Equipment and/or the Works in question.
-These penalties will be a lump-sum compensation for all damages suffered, will be fully discharging and exclusive of any other sanction or compensation.
+In the event that penalties and indemnities have been mutually agreed by the Parties in the quotation or the Special Conditions, the total amount of such penalties and indemnities shall not, in any event, exceed 5% of the amount of the Equipment and/or Work in question.
+These penalties will have the value of lump-sum compensation for any prejudice suffered, and will be in full discharge of liabilities and exclusive of any other penalty or compensation.

-For equipment subject to the Pressure Equipment Directive (European Directive No. 97/23/EC of May 29, 1997 and Decree No. 99-1046 of December 13, 1999, “PED”), the Seller will assume the status of “Manufacturer” within the meaning of such regulations, but only if the Seller is exclusively and cumulatively responsible for the design, supply and manufacture of said pressure equipment.
+For equipment subject to the PED (European Directive No. 97/23/EC of May 29, 1997 and Decree No. 99-1046 of December 13, 1999), the Seller will assume the status of Manufacturer within the meaning of this regulation, provided that it exclusively and cumulatively designs, supplies and manufactures said pressure equipment.